 ⇒ My selection of terraces for the summer

-⇒ The rustic terrace at Chalet des Iles Daumesnil (Bois de Vincennes / 75012)
+⇒ The countryside-style terrace of Chalet des Iles Daumesnil (Bois de Vincennes / 75012)

-⇒ The upper deck terrace of the restaurant boat Le Galion (75016)
+⇒ The terrace on the upper deck of the boat restaurant Le Galion (75016)

 ⇒ The secret and intimate terrace of Relais du Parc (75016)